indraxyz/calculator-reactjs-typescript/README.md

 - [ ] Support for parentheses and complex expressions
 - [ ] Add calculator history page with React Router
 - [ ] Implement route-level data loading with loaders
-- [ ] Add route-based lazy loading for better performance
 - [ ] Create about/help page with route
+- [ ] Add unit tests for calculator logic
+- [ ] Add E2E tests for user flows

 ## 🤝 Contributing